2021 Pacific typhoon season: Retirement

-In early 2023, the Typhoon Committee announced that the names Conson, Kompasu, and Rai would be removed from the naming lists and they will never be used again for another typhoon name.
-In 2024, they were replaced by Luc-binh, Tokei, and Sarbul, respectively.
+At their 55th Session in March 2023, the ESCAP/WMO Typhoon Committee announced that the names Conson, Kompasu, and Rai would be removed from the naming lists due to the number of deaths and cost of damages each one caused, and they will not be used again for another typhoon name.
+In 2024, they were replaced by Luc-Binh, Tokei, and Sarbul, respectively.